smrtPhone makes it simple to build phone menus, also known as IVR or Interactive Voice Response, into your business's

 You need to tell the system how long to wait until it has determined that no option has been selected.
 This is based on the number of times the menu is repeated.

-Under the Menu Prompt you can set for how many times should the menu repeat until it advances to the next step in the flow if no selection is pressed.
+Under the Menu Prompt, you can set how many times the menu should repeat until it advances to the next step in the flow if no selection is pressed.
 This is customizable to match what works best for your callers.

 What Happens if an Invalid Option is Pressed?

 What happens if someone presses 7, but you only have options 1, 2, and 3?
 You can let them know that the IVR did not understand their selection.

 To do this, create a custom message that will be played if an invalid option is pressed.
-You have the option to input a text that will be read by an automated voice, to record using your phone/microphone, choose from the Media Manager library, or upload an existing MP3 file.
+You have the option to input a text that will be read by an automated voice, to record using your phone or microphone, to choose from the Media Manager library, or to upload an existing MP3 file.

 What if I have More than 10 Menu Options?

-The IVR Menu builder defaults in with 1, 2, and 3 as your keypress options, but you can override these options.
+The IVR Menu builder defaults to 1, 2, and 3 as your keypress options, but you can override these options.
 Click into that field and update the keypress number.
-You can have 12, 14, 160, 200... whatever number combination you want.
+You can have 12, 14, 160, 200, and so on.
+Whatever number combination you want.

 Keep in mind: too many options will take a lot of time to review, and callers may get bored or frustrated and hang up before their option comes up.
 An alternative is to nest an IVR within an IVR, so callers can carefully narrow down their selection.